Mary Magdalen House Staff

 Executive Director of Mary Magdalen House

 The Executive Director of Mary Magdalen House is Cary Powell.
-Cary is the newest member of the staff, and joined the House after serving for many years as Executive Director of Catholic Inner-city Schools Education Fund.
+Cary joined the House after serving for many years as Executive Director of Catholic Inner-city Schools Education Fund.
 Cary works directly with our guests, providing for their needs.
 In addition, she works to increase awareness of Mary Magdalen House in the Cincinnati community, and ensure that the House has the resources it needs to continue its mission.
-Cary is a proud Cincinnati native and UC grad and serves on the Advisory Board of the McMicken College of Arts and Sciences at UC.
+Cary is a proud Cincinnati native and UC grad.

 A resident of our immediate area and known by many homeless on the streets of Over-the-Rhine as “Brother” Jerry Sedgwick, he has been the backbone of Mary Magdalen House for almost thirty years.
 Jerry asks to be acknowledged here simply as “one of God's helpers.”
 Like Brother Giancarlo, he is a face of welcome to the guests at Mary Magdalen House, and knows the community well.